 Chun Meng received his B.S degree from the Department of Computer Science at Peking University, China in 1998.
 After graduation, he worked for 7 years as a network engineer and software designer.
 In 2009, he got his Master's degree from the Department of Electrical Engineering at Beijing Univ. of Posts and Telecommunications.
 During the same year, he joined the EECS department with a major in Computer Network and Distributed Computing at UCI.
 He is now working towards his Ph.D. degree.
 His research interests include network coding, alignment, failure recovery, P2P and wireless ad hoc networks.
 Please visit my Personal Page

 Pegah Sattari received her B.S. degree in Electrical Engineering, Communications, from Sharif University of Technology, Tehran, Iran, in 2006 and her M.S. degree in Electrical and Computer Engineering from UC Irvine in 2007.
 In June 2012, she received her Ph.D. in Electrical Engineering and Computer Science and joined Jeda Networks.
-Her interests include network measurements, network coding, network inference; storage networks and software defined networking.
+Her interests include network inference, network coding, network monitoring/measurements; storage networks and software defined networking.
 For more information, please visit her personal website.

 I received my M.Sc. in Telecommunication in Gdansk University of Technology, Poland, in 2002, and my Ph.D. degree at EPFL, Lausanne, Switzerland, in 2009.
 Currently, I am a postdoc at University of California, Irvine.
 My areas of research interest include the survivability in optical and P2P networks, the inference of large-scale complex networks (such as the human brain), sampling online social networks, and much more.
 You can find my publications here.
 I am also the founder and developer of AcronymCreator.net - a tool that helps you generate an acronym-like name for your new algorithm, system, product, etc.